Seaside Apartment

 Soft yet strong, layers of texture and colour create a sense of luxury.
 Canary accents add sunshine.

-Bespoke bed, tall, timber side table, bed stool and scatter cushions by Kim Pearson Interior Design; bedding, Hale and Mercantile; bedside table, Jardan; flowerpot lamp, Verner Panton from Design Farm; Artwork, commissioned by Becky Blair; mirror, Muuto from Living Edge.
+Bespoke bed, tall, timber side table, bed stool and scatter cushions by Kim Pearson Interior Design; bedding, Hale Mercantile Co.; bedside table, Jardan; flowerpot lamp, Verner Panton from Design Farm; Artwork, commissioned by Becky Blair; mirror, Muuto from Living Edge.

 Kim's approach to creativity is both a joyful and fearless one.
 A designer for almost thirty years here and in Europe, she comes from four generations of artists, including her sister, renowned artist Samantha Dennison.
 "There is also four generations of real estate developers in our family, so art and homes are in my DNA!" she laughs.
 Studying a Bachelor of Arts, major in Maritime History and minor in English and psychology at UWA, Kim is a historian.